njtierney/validateHOT/README.md

 HOT <- createHOT(
   data = CBC, # data frame
   id = 1, # column index of the id
-  None = 21, # column index of none alternative
+  none = 21, # column index of none alternative
   prod = 3, # number of alternatives in validation task (excluding none) prod.levels = list(c(4, 9, 19), c(8, 12, 17), c(5, 10, 17)), # column index of the attribute levels for each alternative
   coding = c(0, 0, 0), # how the attributes were coded